userquin/vue-i18n-vuetify-20220204/README.md

 Just check the `package.json` to see the version for the rest of the dependencies.

-You can start and fork this project on [StarckBlitzt](https://stackblitz.com/github/userquin/vue-i18n-vuetify-20220204)
+You can start and fork this project on [StarckBlitzt](https://stackblitz.com/github/userquin/vue-i18n-vuetify-20220204): use `Chrome/Edge` (WebContainers currently work in Chrome and Chromium-based browsers.).